Minoru/blog.tty8.org/about.markdown

 <center style="font-size: small;">~ * ~</center>

-I started [blogging](http://debiania.blogspot.com) back in 2008, a few weeks after I installed Debian (hence the name).
-I kept my blog entries as purely technical as possible, with rare exclusions for Linus' birthday and the like ☺ At the end of 2011 I suddenly realized that I don't like Blogspot anymore.
+I started [blogging](http://debiania.blogspot.com) back in 2008, a few weeks after I installed Debian (hence the blog's name).
+I kept my posts as purely technical as possible, with rare exclusions for Linus' birthday and the like ☺ At the end of 2011 I suddenly realized that I don't like Blogspot anymore.
 They once had comments system broken for a month, and the other time my code